dvidelabs/flatcc/doc/binary-format.md

 More generally we can say that a verifier is a basic fast assurance that the buffer is safe to access.
 Any additional verification is application specific.
 The verifier makes it safe to apply secondary validation.
-It may also be useful to automate via schema attributes, but it is out of scope for a core verifier.
+Seconary validation could be automated via schema attributes and may be very useful as such, but it is a separate problem and out of scope for a core binary format verifier.

 A buffer identifier is optional so the verifier should be informed whether an identifier must match a given id.
 It should check both ASCII